 The Jaguar XF is a mid-size luxury sedan that distinguishes itself from its rivals by placing a greater emphasis on high style inside and out.
-For the latest model year, Jaguar expanded the XF's engine lineup with a turbocharged four-cylinder and a supercharged V6 while also enhancing the sedan's appeal in northern states by adding an available all-wheel-drive system.
+Dynamic handling and a plush interior are also among the four-door's strong suites.

 Those looking for an XF with super-sedan levels of performance should consider the 510-horsepower XFR or the 550-horsepower XFR-S.

 The cabin is trimmed with the supple leathers and top-quality materials one would expect of a Jaguar while also featuring modern touches like the so-called "surprise and delight" air-conditioning vents, which present a flush dashboard surface until the ignition is switched on, at which point they rotate to the open position.
 Also lying dormant until the car is switched on is the unusual rotary shifter, which motors up and can be rotated to select from park, reverse, neutral, drive, and sequential modes.